Financial Advice

 • Pay bills online.
 Its safe and I save $50 a year on stamps.

 • Put your kids on the school bus instead of driving them to school.
+Another great ways to save money.

 • Slipcover or reupholster older furniture to update rather than buying expensive new furniture.